pdevito3/craftsman/README.md

 For all the documentation on how to use Craftsman, visit [wrapt.dev](https://wrapt.dev).

-## Upcoming Features in v0.12
+## Upcoming Features in v0.13

-v0.11 had a lot of little cleanup items, but I want to bring in some of the big heavy hitting wins in v0.12.
-Below are some items I have on the docket for the upcoming release.
-I surely won't get to everything below and this could be reprioritized a bit over time, but want to make sure I let everyone know what's on the horizon!
+v0.12. brought a ton of new features, but there are still several items I want to address before I slap the v1.0 sticker on things.
+I have some of the larger lifts below, but this is certainly not an exhaustive list of everything and there are lots of underlying items here that will be produced as well.

 Have a request for something you don't see below?
-Shoot me a message and let's talk about it!
+Join [our discord](https://discord.gg/TBq2rVkSEj) and let's talk about it!

+🚧 Add Identity to Auth Server

+🚧 BFF Scaffolding

+🚧 React Scaffolding

+🚧 Json Schema for easier file scaffolding

+🚧 Performance Upgrades

+🚧 Logging Updates and OpenTelemetry additions

+🚧 Supporting infrastructure scaffolding

+### Some of the v0.12 highlights

+✅ .NET 6 Scaffolding

-✅ docker utility updates for integration tests using [Fluent Docker](https://github.com/mariotoffia/FluentDocker) 🐳
+✅ Docker utility updates for integration tests using [Fluent Docker](https://github.com/mariotoffia/FluentDocker) 🐳

 ✅  `add:feature` enhancement to add more than just ad-hoc features